hashicorp/terraform-provider-azurerm/website/docs/r/databricks_workspace.html.markdown

 * `location` - (Required) Specifies the supported Azure location where the resource has to be created.
 Changing this forces a new resource to be created.

+* `load_balancer_backend_address_pool_id` - (Optional) Resource ID of the Outbound Load balancer Backend Address Pool for Secure Cluster Connectivity (No Public IP) workspace.
+Changing this forces a new resource to be created.

 * `sku` - (Required) The `sku` to use for the Databricks Workspace.
 Possible values are `standard`, `premium`, or `trial`.
 Changing this can force a new resource to be created in some circumstances.

 ~> **NOTE** Downgrading to a `trial sku` from a `standard` or `premium sku` will force a new resource to be created.